fjoppe/ReggerIt/docsSrc/Tutorials/Getting_Started.md

-# Getting Started
+# Example Complex Pattern

-ReggerIt is used to compose regular expression patterns, compatible for [Regex in the Microsoft DotNet framework](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex).
+ReggerIt is used to compose regular expression patterns, compatible for the ``pattern`` parameter in [Regex in the Microsoft DotNet framework](https://docs.microsoft.com/en-us/dotnet/api/system.text.regularexpressions.regex).

-The following is an example how to compose a pattern, which enables to read table-names from a SQL query.
+The example on this page demonstrates how to compose a pattern, which enables to read table-names from a SQL query.

 The composition is layered:

 * Definition of a label;
 * Definition how a table name is constructed;
 * The usage of tables in a SQL query - in the from and join clauses

 With this approach, it is also very easy to "debug" a regex pattern.
 You can temporarily out-comment parts of the pattern and test its remains, to check your expectations with the actual outcome.
-In the example below, you can the "from" clause without the "join"s.
+In the example below, you can test the "from" clause without the "join"s, by outcommenting the "join" part on line 36.

-Another example, if you change the definition of ``label`` - ie it must start with a letter - then this change is only applied in one place.
+Another easy-maintenance example: if you change the definition of ``label`` - ie it must start with a letter - then you only have to change line 12.

 ```fsharp